Article: Seiko SWR: New models have arrived at PSB Watches

 SWR108: The successor to the SWR054

 The gold-tone version of the women's model, with a white dial.
 Same approach as the SWR104, but in the compact feminine format.
-The touch of gold brings a welcome warmth without weighing down the look.
+The touch of gilding brings a welcome warmth without weighing down the look.

 SWR110: The successor to the SWR066